Judaism 101

 Further Reading

 If you would like to learn more about the etrog fruit and tree and its history, Zaide Reuven's Esrog Farm has a great little book called The Etrog with lots of information, including tips for growing, and recipes.
 They also sell etrog seedlings, cuttings and trees.
-I confess, I did not have much luck with the seedlings I bought from them many years ago, but this probably has more to do with my lack of skill as a gardener than with their products: my etrog tree above is about the only plant I have managed not to kill!
+I confess, I did not have much luck with the seedlings I bought from them many years ago, but this probably has more to do with my lack of skill as a gardener than with their products: my etrog tree above is the most successful plant I have managed to grow, and I killed it within four years!
 They also sell other etrog-related products and other things related to Sukkot.